Second Salmond government: 2013 to 2014

 In 2014, Shona Robison and Angela Constance were promoted to cabinet.
-Robison over saw relations for the 2014 Glasgow Commonwealth Games and Constance saw matters of employment.
+Robison oversaw relations for the 2014 Glasgow Commonwealth Games and Constance saw matters of employment.

 Salmond announced his resignation as leader of the Scottish National Party on 19 September 2014 following the Scottish independence referendum; his resignation as SNP Leader took effect on 14 November when Nicola Sturgeon was elected unopposed to replace him.

-On the 18 November, Salmond officially resigned as first minister and two days later Sturgeon formed her first administration, dissolving Salmond's cabinet.
+On the 18 November, Salmond officially resigned as first minister and two days later Sturgeon formed her first government, dissolving Salmond's cabinet.